 - a.
 Developers must submit a Phase I Environmental Report.
 If a Phase I report indicates the presence of environmental hazards, a Phase II report, with testing results, is required.
 All proposals involving rehabilitation of buildings constructed before 1978 require a Phase II report with asbestos and lead paint testing. - b.
 California Environmental Quality Act (CEQA) All projects proposed for SDHC funding must be reviewed for compliance with CEQA. - c.
-National Environmental Policy Act (NEPA) HOME-funded developments or developments that intend to apply for Federal Project-Based Housing Vouchers are subject to CEQA and also NEPA.
-The NEPA process must be completed before SDHC Board review. - d.
-The developer is responsible for obtaining appropriate CEQA and NEPA approvals. - e.
-Expenses incurred prior to environmental review not be reimbursable.
+National Environmental Policy Act (NEPA) HOME-funded developments are subject to CEQA and NEPA.
+The NEPA process must be completed before close of escrow or the TCAC 9% tax-credit application deadline, if applicable. - d.
+The developer is responsible for obtaining appropriate CEQA and NEPA approvals.